Some childhood toys we never expected to be in such high demand. Retro

-Do you remember the 1990s toys, crazes and electronics which you played with as a child?
-I certainly do.
-I still feel quite childish myself way into my adulthood, don’t you?
-What’s the saying, we are only as old as we feel.
+Remember the amount of toys and electronics which you have played with as a child?
+I certainly do, especially still feeling quite childish myself way into my adulthood!

-Have you ever wondered how much some of your old toys and 90s crazes are worth now?
-On eBay, due to their originality and how vintage they are, they are worth a lot more than when your parents bought them to entertain you!
+Have you ever wondered how much they are worth now?
+On Ebay, due to their originality and how vintage they are, they are worth a lot more than when your parents bought you them to entertain your childhood!
+Here are the chosen 10 which we have found:

 Tamagotchi